vektor-inc/lightning/readme.txt

 [ G3 ][ 6.5 ] Attend to aspectRatio
 [ G3 ][ 6.5 ] Attend to backgroundSize
 [ G3 / G2 ] Allow using CSS level 4 viewport-relative units
-[ G3 ][ Design Bug Fix ][ OriginIII ]Fixed text-decoration-color color for parent elements with `has-black-background-color` class or elements with `has-text-color` class.

 v15.20.2
 [ G3 ][ Design Bug Fix ][ OriginIII ] Fixed margin-bottom of vk_button does not work if vk_button is adjacent within an element of .is-layout-flow or .is-layout-constrained.